About Metro Transit

 Metro Transit is the transportation resource for the Twin Cities, offering an integrated network of buses, light rail and commuter trains as well as resources for those who carpool, vanpool, walk or bike.
 It is working to add a light-rail link between downtown Minneapolis and downtown St. Paul as well as developing enhanced express bus service throughout the region.

 > Read Metro Transit's Mission Statement and Guiding Principles

 Metro Transit Funding

 Metro Transit is an operating division of the Metropolitan Council.
 Like transit agencies in most metropolitan areas, Metro Transit relies heavily on state and federal money to finance its operations and capital programs.
-Regional guidelines suggest that a third of Metro Transit's operating budget be generated from customers.
-In 2011, Metro Transit expects to collect roughly 31 percent of its budget from fares, 48 percent from motor vehicle sales tax (MVST) and 8 percent from the state's general fund.
-The remainder comes from federal, county and other sources (see Metro Transit's annual Factbook for additional detail).
+About 1/3 of Metro Transit's operating budget is covered by fares and advertising revenue, the remainder comes from regional, state, federal, county and other sources (see Metro Transit's annual Factbook for additional detail).

 > METRO Blue Line financial results by calendar year